 Specializing in ONLY Criminal Defense

 There are many nuances in the practice of criminal law and a lot to know.
 This is why you do not want to trust your future and freedom to an attorney that “multitasks” by practicing in other areas of the law AND criminal law.
-The finer points of criminal law can run from knowing whether a confidential informant’s information is admissible as evidence, or what to do when a witness recants to being able to properly cross-examine a police officer.
+The finer points of criminal law can run from knowing whether a confidential informant’s information is admissible as evidence or what to do when a witness recants to being able to cross-examine a police officer properly.
 This high level of savvy representation and legal ability take years to perfect.
-There are many hours of study and practice required to be a top of the line criminal defense attorney.
+There are many hours of study and practice required to be a top-of-the-line criminal defense attorney.
 The attorneys of LEWIS & DICKSTEIN, P.L.L.C. have decades of experience successfully defending clients in state and federal courts throughout Michigan.
 Each of the firm’s attorneys has a long and impressive record of success.
 LEWIS & DICKSTEIN, P.L.L.C. take its role as one of Michigan’s premier criminal defense law firms very seriously.
 We will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.